 Step 5: Living a Pain-Free Life

 At The Orthopaedic Institute Brielle Orthopaedics, our Pain Management Team utilizes a multidisciplinary approach to treat back and neck pain and uses the most advanced treatment modalities anywhere in New Jersey.
-We have 5 locations across Central Jersey and we utilizes the experience and expertise of Board Certified Orthopedic Spine Surgeons, Interventional Pain Management any Physical Therapists to diagnose and treat conditions of the spine.
+We have 9 locations across New Jersey and we utilizes the experience and expertise of Board Certified Orthopedic Spine Surgeons, Interventional Pain Management any Physical Therapists to diagnose and treat conditions of the spine.
 Contact us today to schedule a consultation with one of our awarded specialists!